lesereli000/Pokemon-TCG-Evolution/README.md

 3. Draw top 7 cards

-4. If you have ONE OR MORE basic Pokémon in your hand, put ONE down as your active Pokémon
+4. If you have ONE OR MORE basic Pokémon in your hand, put ONE face down as your active Pokémon

     - If you do not have any basic Pokémon in your hand: reshuffle hand back into the deck until you get at least 1 basic Pokémon.
 Every time opponent must reshuffle because they had no basic Pokémon, you may draw 1 extra card

-5. If you have more than ONE basic Pokémon in your hand, put up to 5 basic pokemon on your bench
+5. If you have more than ONE basic Pokémon in your hand, put up to 5 additional basic pokemon face down on your bench

-6. Put the 6 cards of your deck off to the side face down as your Prize cards
+6. Put the top 6 cards of your deck off to the side face down as your Prize cards

 7. Both players flip their Active and Benched Pokémon face up and start the game!

+Players alternate turns starting with whoever won the coin flip above.

 Every turn:

 1. Draw a card
-    - If there is no cards in your deck at the beginning of your turn and you cannot draw a card, you lose
+    - If there are no cards in your deck at the beginning of your turn, you cannot draw a card, and therefore you lose

 2. Do any of the following options, in any order:
     - Put basic Pokémon cards from your hand onto your bench (as many times as you want)